about

 'Hospital-at-home' trend means family members must be caregivers — ready or not

 NPR, July 18, 2023 Hospitals can now send sick people home to recuperate, monitored by devices, telehealth, and home visits.
-Will this make life easier for family caregivers—or burden them with yet another new responsibility?
+Will this innovation make life easier for family caregivers—or overwhelm them with yet another responsibility?

 its in our blood

 Popular Science, Fall 2021 Scientists know that circulating young blood through an old body restores cognition, boosts organ function, and hastens healing—in mice.
-What they don't yet know is how to make that fountain of youth flow for people.
-Saul Villeda is trying to find out.
+What they don't know is how to make that fountain of youth flow for people.
+Saul Villeda aims to find out.

 How Much is Your DNA Worth?